PandasWhoCode/version2/current-implemented-CLI.md

 ## Currently Implemented

-- `include-team` - Include a team to the query
-- `output-file` - Define the filename and location of the output file
 - `output-file` - Define the filename and location of the output file
 - `temp-dir` - The temporary directory to write JSON response files

 - `include-team` - Include a team to the query